localstack/localstack-operator/README.md

 ## CRD definition

 The operator includes a `LocalStack` CRD which defines your LocalStack instance.
-See the [./api-docs.md] for a description of the available fields.
+See the [api docs](https://github.com/localstack/localstack-operator-public/tree/main/api-docs.md) for a description of the available fields.